 - There are missing components in the program.
 Complete the code following the instructions outlined in the next steps.

-- Section 1 includes commands for importing all necessary packages.
+- Section 1 includes commands for importing all necessary packages and setting up the GPIO pins on the Pi.

 - Section 2 sets up the camera module so it captures a continuous video.